 Who Is Zendaya?

 Born in 1996, Zendaya Coleman started acting as a child, appearing in productions at the California Shakespeare Theater and other theatrical companies near her hometown of Oakland, California.
-Zendaya attended the Oakland School for the Arts.
-In 2010, she made her television debut in the popular tween comedy series Shake It Up with Bella Thorne.
-Zendaya signed a recording deal with Hollywood Records in 2012.
-The following year, she competed on Dancing with the Stars.
-Soon after, she starred in Disney's K.C.
-Undercover and made her film debut in Spider-Man: Homecoming in 2017.
+She landed her first television gig in 2010 on the popular tween comedy series Shake It Up and released her self-titled debut album in 2013.
+After signing on for another Disney series, K.C.
+Undercover, Zendaya began transitioning to film with Spider-Man: Homecoming and The Greatest Showman in 2017.

 Movies and TV Shows